An Instrument rating is divided into four groups; a Group 1 IR is used for multi-engine aircraft, and a Group 3 IR is used for single-engine aircraft.

-In order to obtain your Group 3 IR, you must complete a total of 40 hours of flight time, including:
+In order to obtain your Instrument Rating, you must complete a total of 40 hours of flight time, including:

 Bear in mind that figures are the legal minima as governed by Transport Canada, most students will require further training and / or practice in order to reach the necessary skill to be able to complete the flight test.
 Applicants for the IR who have previously earned other Groups of Instrument Ratings may have some flight time credited from previous experience.

-All instrumet rating students must be proficient in knowledge of such subjects as
+All Instrument Rating students must be proficient in knowledge of such subjects as

 Knowledge of the outlined subjects will be tested by way of a written exam (INRAT), which must be successfully completed (70%) by the student.